discord-net/Discord.Net/docs/faq/basics/client-basics.md

 > termination!

 There are few possible reasons why this may occur.

 1. You are not using the appropriate [TokenType].
 If you are using a bot account created from the Discord Developer portal, you should be using `TokenType.Bot`.
 2. You are not using the correct login credentials.
-	Please keep in mind that tokens start with `Mj*`.
+Please keep in mind that tokens is different from a *client secret*.
-	If it starts with any other characters, chances are, you might be using the *client secret*, which has nothing to do with the login token.

 [TokenType]: xref:Discord.TokenType